inpsyde/WP-Multisite-Feed/readme.md

 ## Description
 Create a separate feed for your whole multisite.
 This feed will have a custom url.
 You can limit the number of entries per blog and the maximum number of entries for the whole feed.

-## Bugs, technical hints or contribute
-Please give me feedback, contribute and file technical bugs on this [GitHub Repo](https://github.com/inpsyde/WP-Multisite-Feed), use Issues.

 ## Installation
 ### Requirements
  * PHP 5.3 (important, use namespaces)